 Second Marriage Planning

-Now, if you choose one of the deceased spouse's children to act as co-trustee with the surviving spouse what have you done?
-Created a potential minefield.
-The biggest issue is the conflict that exists whereby the stepson may be reluctant to spend assets for the surviving spouse, because whatever is spent on her will come out of his ultimate share.
-Then what if she gets remarried?
-How will he react to that event?
-What if it turns out he liked her when his father was living, but not so much or not at all afterwards?
-These things often happen.
+If you choose one of the deceased spouse’s children to act as co-trustee with the surviving spouse there is a conflict that exists whereby the stepchild may be reluctant to spend assets for the surviving spouse, because whatever is spent on that spouse comes out of the child’s inheritance.
+Then what if stepparent gets remarried?
+How will the stepchild trustee react to that event?
+What if it turns out the stepchild liked the stepparent when his parent was living, but not so much afterwards?

-Here is where the lawyer as trustee may provide an ideal solution.
-When husband dies, the lawyer steps in as co-trustee with the wife.
-He helps her invest for her benefit as well as making sure the principal grows to offset inflation, for the benefit of the heirs.
+Here is where the lawyer as co-trustee may provide an ideal solution.
+When one parent dies, the lawyer steps in as co-trustee with the surviving spouse.
+The lawyer helps the stepparent to invest for their own benefit as well as making sure the principal grows to offset inflation, for the benefit of the deceased spouse’s heirs.

-Wife in this case takes care of all her business privately with her lawyer.
+The stepparent in this case takes care of all their business privately with their lawyer.
 The trusts cannot be raided.
-These protections may also be extended for IRA and 401(K) money passing to the spouse through the use of the "IRA Contract".
-Surviving spouse agrees ahead of time that she will make an irrevocable designation of both of the couple's children as beneficiaries when the IRA is left to her and further agrees that any withdrawals in excess of the required minimum distribution (RMD) may only be made on the consent of the lawyer.
+These protections may also be extended for IRA and 401(k) money passing to the spouse through the use of the “IRA Contract”.
+Surviving spouse agrees ahead of time that they will make an irrevocable designation of the deceased spouse’s children as beneficiaries when the IRA is left to the surviving spouse, and further agrees that any withdrawals in excess of the required minimum distribution (RMD) may only be made on consent of the lawyer.

-What about the deceased spouse's children?
-When the trust terms are read they now feel very secure that the lawyer their father chose will continue on for the stepmother's lifetime, looking after and protecting their share of the assets.
-They are relieved by the protection that has been set up for them, have no animosity or concern about the stepmother's having sole control of the assets and the relationship between the families continues smoothly and may even grow and flourish.
+When the trust terms are read the deceased spouse’s children are relieved by the protection that has been set up for them, have no concern about the stepparent’s having sole control of the assets and the relationship between them may continue to grow and flourish.